Rishi222/project1/README.md

 # new project

-This is local on the machine.
+This project is created on the local machine. made by Rishi Sharma